Do you find it difficult to be confident as an artist?

 Everyone’s tastes are different.
 And what some people hate, other people can’t get enough of.

-I joined Skillshare last year and I love to take online classes and learn different methods of creating Digital Art.
 I’ve tried a few websites but this is one that changed my life as an artist.
-I learnt how to use a lot of tools in Illustrator and Photoshop and it’s amazing because I can watch the videos whenever I want.
-If you click this link (or click on the image below), you’ll get a 2 month FREE Membership of Skillshare and you can take unlimited classes in those 2 months!
-Be it photography/art/marketing, you name it!
+I learned how to use a lot of tools in Illustrator and Photoshop and it’s amazing because I can watch the videos whenever I want.

 The more you learn, the more confident you become.
 It goes hand in hand.